0xor0ne/awesome-list/topics/cybersec.md

 - ["CVE-2023-6246: Heap-based buffer overflow in the glibc's syslog()"][697]
 - ["Denial of Pleasure: Attacking Unusual BLE Targets with a Flipper Zero"][699]
 - ["Deobfuscating Android ARM64 strings with Ghidra: Emulating, Patching, and Automating"][683]
+- ["Dissecting a complex vulnerability and achieving arbitrary code execution in Ichitaro Word"][805]
 - ["DJI - The ART of obfuscation"][705]
 - ["Docker Security – Step-by-Step Hardening (Docker Hardening)"][729]
 - ["Exploring AMD Platform Secure Boot"][701]